cssconf/blog-content/2015/2015-09-21_meet-glen-maddern/2015-09-21_meet-glen-maddern.md

 tagline:          ''
 description:      'Interview with Glen Maddern'
 keywords:          Glen, Maddern, CSSconf, Berlin, conference, CSS, modules
 excerpt:          'Glen is an independent web developer from Melbourne, Australia.
 He also organizes CSSConf AU and does rad web stuff.
-Glen’s talk, Interoperable CSS, will introduce you to a new low-level interchange format for CSS that is already supported by default in loaders like Webpack & JSPM.
-It enables CSS Modules and it hopes to do for CSS what CommonJS did for JavaScript.'
+Glen’s talk, Interoperable CSS, will introduce you to a new low-level interchange format for CSS that is already supported by default in loaders like Webpack & JSPM.'
 author:           'Polly Hristova'
 authorlink:       'http://2015.cssconf.eu/team/'